immutant/immutant/docs/guides/wildfly.md

 container's implementation.

-For this reason, Immutant intentionally uses the same services as [WildFly], the community-supported upstream project for the commercially-supported [JBoss EAP] product.
+For this reason, Immutant intentionally uses the same services as [WildFly], the community-supported upstream project for the next version of the commercially-supported [JBoss EAP] product.
 And these are the containers we'll initially support.

 ## WildFly